contino/interview-scheduler-slackbot/README.md

 Get Busy events from user's calendar on specific day ✅

-Identify free slots in their calendar that span 1 hour from above day (avoid lunch time) 👩‍💻
+Identify free slots in their calendar that span 1 hour from above day (avoid lunch time) ✅

-Use first 5 free slots and generate json payload
+Use slots fetched to build message for individual user 👩‍💻

 Deliver payload to user's direct message channel